asjadnaqvi/DiD/docs/code/06_bacon.md

 <img src="../../../assets/images/twfe5.png" height="300">

-In the figure we can see that there are two treatments at different points in time.
+In the figure we can see that treatments occurs at two different points.
 The treatment to id=2 happens at $$ t $$=5, while the treatment to id=3 happens at $$ t $$=8.
 When the second treatment takes place, id=2 is already treated and is basically constant.
-So for id=3, id=2 is also part of the pre-group especially if we just consider the time range $$ 5 \leq t \leq 10 $$.
-It is also not clear what the ATT in this case should be from just looking at the figure.
-We can also run a simple TWFE specification to estimate this:
+So for id=3, id=2 is also part of the pre-treatment group especially if we just consider the time range $$ 5 \leq t \leq 10 $$.
+It is also not clear what the ATT in this case should be from just looking at the figure since we can no longer average out the treatment sizes as was the case with simpler examples discussed in section TWFE section.
+In order to recover this, we can run a simple specification:

 ```applescript
 xtreg Y D i.t, fe
 reghdfe Y D, absorb(id t)   // alternative specification
 ```

 which gives us an ATT of $$ \hat{\beta} $$ = 2.91.
+In summary this is the average treatment size after accounting for time and panel fixed effects.

-This type of relative grouping of treated and not treated, and early and late treated, is part of the new DiD papers, and Bacon decomposition tells us why this is the case.
+Going back to the figure, this type of relative grouping of treated and not treated, and early and late treated, is part of the new DiD papers, and Bacon decomposition tells us why we need to do this.
 What Bacon decomposition does, is that it unpacks the $$ \hat{\beta} $$ coefficient as a weighted average $$ \beta $$s estimated from three distinct 2x2 groups:

 1. **treated ($$ T $$)** versus **never treated ($$ U $$)**